neo-project/neo-devpack-dotnet/src/Neo.SmartContract.Testing/README.md

 byte[] registerPricePrefix = new byte[] { 13 };

-// Engine an contract creation
+// Create engine and initialize native contracts

 TestEngine engine = new(true);